Find a book

 Patience Gray, joint author of Plats du Jour

-Patience Gray (1917-2005), née Stanham, was at Queen’s College, Harley Street and read economics at LSE.
-She became a secretary at the Arts Council, where she met Thomas Gray, whose name she took by deed poll; they had two children before they parted.
-She lived in Hampstead, worked at the Royal College of Art and translated the Larousse Gastronomique with Primrose Boyd (1913-82), née Hubbard, a painter who was married to the BBC producer Donald Boyd.
+Patience Gray (1917-2005), née Stanham, was at Queen’s College, Harley Street, and read economics at LSE.
+She became a transcriptionist at the Foreign Office, then went to work as a secretary for Thomas Gray, whose name she took by deed poll; they had two children together before they parted.
+After the war she lived in Hampstead, worked at the Royal College of Art and translated the Larousse Gastronomique with Primrose Boyd (1913-82), née Hubbard, a painter who was married to the BBC producer Donald Boyd.
 The two of them formed a freelance research partnership and in 1957 published Plats du Jour.
-At the time it far outsold Elizabeth David’s books, 50,000 copies being bought in the first year.
-The memorable drawings were some of the earliest published work by the now renowned painter and illustrator David Gentleman (b.1930).
-From 1958-61 Patience was first Woman’s Page editor for the Observer; she then made her home in Italy with Norman Mommens the sculptor.
-Their life together is evoked in Honey from a Weed (1986).
+At the time it far outsold Elizabeth David’s books 50,000 copies in the first year.
+The memorable drawings were some of the earliest published work by the now renowned painter and illustrator David Gentleman.
+From 1958-61 Patience was Woman’s Page editor for the Observer; she later made her home in Italy with Belgian sculptor Norman Mommens.
+Their life together is evoked in the sequel to Plats du JourHoney from a Weed (1986).

 Back to top